A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 louse lice ou → i

-Singular Plural Note
+Singular Plural Form Note

-child children completely different
+child children Completely different

-ox oxen archaic -en plural
+ox oxen Archaic -en plural suffix

-Noun Singular Plural
+Noun Singular Example Plural Example

 sheep one sheep fifty sheep